cloudflare/pingora/docs/user_guide/phase.md

 Use this for processing that must happen before header filters run, such as streaming decompression.
 The buffered body is then available via `session.get_buffered_body()` in `request_filter()` for routing decisions, auth signature verification, or body mutation.

+Modify or discard each chunk through the callback's `body` argument.
+Set `*body = None` on every invocation to discard the entire body.
+After the buffering loop finishes, Pingora assembles the filtered chunks and stores the result, so do not call `session.set_buffered_body()` from `early_request_body_filter()`.
+To replace the fully assembled body, call it later from `request_filter()`.

+Whenever filtering or replacement changes the body length, update `Content-Length` and `Transfer-Encoding` before forwarding.
+In particular, leaving the original `Content-Length` after discarding bytes can leave an HTTP/1.1 upstream waiting for data that will never arrive.
+Pingora emits HTTP/2 stream termination itself based on the downstream request rather than the chunks retained by this filter.

 Pingora answers an HTTP/1.1 `Expect: 100-continue` request locally before reading an automatically buffered body.
 The original header remains visible to application filters but is removed from the upstream request after `upstream_request_filter()`.

 ### `request_filter()`
 This phase is usually for validating request inputs, rate limiting, and initializing context.
 When early body buffering is enabled, the full body is already available via `session.get_buffered_body()`.

+Use `session.set_buffered_body()` here to replace the assembled body.
+For HTTP/2, it cannot currently add a body to a request that arrived without one; see its API documentation for details.

 ### `request_body_filter()`
 This phase is triggered after a request body is ready to send to upstream.
 It will be called every time a piece of request body is received.
 This runs during the upstream forwarding phase, after `upstream_peer()` and connection establishment.